summa-dev/.github/profile/README.md

 Ownership of assets is achieved by signing a specific message from their wallet.
 From that, it is possible to extract the exact amount of assets controlled by the CEX, at that specific time.

 The Liabilities of an Exchange are the sum of funds owned by the customers operating on the exchange.
-This balances are computed inside a Merkle Tree.
+This balances are computed inside a [Merkle Sum Tree](https://github.com/orgs/pan-y-tomate/repositories).
 This Merkle Tree is private and gets never shared to the customers.

-zkPOS is a set of APIs that allows an exchange to plug in their database and generate a zk Proof to be shared with their users.
+[pyt-pos](https://github.com/pan-y-tomate/pyt-pos) is a TypeScript Library to generate and verify pan-y-tomate Proof of Solvency is a set of APIs that allows an exchange to plug in their database and generate a zk Proof to be shared with their users.

 Starting from the proof, a user can verify that they have been included (with their correct balance) in the computation of the Liabilities of the Exchange and that the total amount of Liabilities is less than its controlled Assets.

 The rule is simple: if enough users request a Proof of Liability and they can all verify it, it becomes evident that the Exchange is not lying or understating its liabilities.
 If just one user cannot verify the proof, the Exchange is lying about its actual liabilities.

 The proof can be fastly verifiable and doesn't leak any data about the number of users that operate on the exchange, the funds owned by other users or even the total amount of liabilities of the exchange itself!